Ledmington/dotfiles/README.md

 # dotfiles
-A collection of personal config files
+A collection of personal config files.